Navigation auf uzh.ch

 Research

 The development, construction, commissioning and operation of detectors for particle-physics experiments has been at the core of my research interests from a very early stage.
-I studied physics at the University of Bonn and did my Diplomarbeit (Master Thesis) at Forschungszentrum Jülich on R&D for a novel type of wire-based tracking detector.
-I moved to CERN for my PhD thesis, contributing to a scintillator hodoscope for the JETSET (PS202) experiment at the Low-Energy Antiproton Ring (LEAR) and searching for glueballs in proton-antiproton annihilations to two phi mesons.
-I then did a first PostDoc at CEA Saclay (close to Paris), contributing to the construction and commissioning of the tracking detectors for the NA48 experiment at CERN, and a second PostDoc at NIKHEF (in Amsterdam), where I contributed to the design, construction and commissioning of the tracking detectors for the HERA-B experiment at DESY.
-I moved to Zurich on the first day of the third millenium and have been working here at the Physik-Institut ever since.
-I am a member of the LHCb experiment, where my largest contribution so far has been the development, construction and commissioning of the Tracker Turicensis ("Zurich Tracker"), a large silicon micro-strip detector that forms part of the main tracking system of the experiment.
-Currently I am contributing to the development of the Upstream Tracker, which is foreseen to replace the Tracker Turicensis as part of a major upgrade of the LHCb detector in 2019/2020.
+I studied physics studies at the University of Bonn and did my Diplomarbeit (Master Thesis) at Forschungszentrum Jülich on R&D for a novel type of wire-based tracking detector.
+For my PhD thesis, I moved to CERN, where I contributed to the installlation, commissioning and ioperation of a scintillator hodoscope for the JETSET (PS202) experiment at the Low-Energy Antiproton Ring (LEAR) and did an analysis of proton-antiproton annihilations to two phi mesons.
+During a first PostDoc at CEA Saclay (close to Paris), I contributed to the construction and commissioning of the tracking detectors for the NA48 experiment at CERN, and during a second PostDoc at NIKHEF (in Amsterdam), I participated in the design, construction and commissioning of

 Teaching